nebula161/civicenia.github.io/_posts/2023-03-08-passing-the-icenia-claims-update-bill.md

     kind: amendment
 icon: /assets/images/law_stock.jpeg
 ---
-This proposal was approved by the Senate and by President ChrisChrispie.<!--more-->
+Speaker Gjum's proposal, submitted on behalf of Orinnari, was approved by the Senate and by President ChrisChrispie.<!--more-->

 - Speaker Gjum: Aye
 - Senator Anvil: Aye